Recently updated on December 15th, 2024 at 12:34 pm

-For businesses looking to sow seeds in the second-largest economy in the world with a real chance of surpassing the US by 2030, an effective strategy of website localization for China is especially important to ensure the marketing messages being adapted to the targeted audience while staying true to their brand style and tone of voice.
+For businesses looking to sow seeds in the second-largest economy in the world with a chance of surpassing the US by 2030, an effective strategy of website localization for China is essential to ensure the marketing messages being adapted to the targeted audience while staying true to their brand style and tone of voice.

 What’s Website Localization?